Add

 Details

-An output signal resulting from addition and/or subtraction operations.
+The output signal obtained as a result of addition and/or subtraction operations.
 The output signal has the same size as the input signals.

 Data types |